Matthew-J-Lew/leetcode-solutions/README.md

 This repository contains selected LeetCode solutions, organized by difficulty and topic.
 Cleaned, reusable solutions are in `solutions/`.

+Mostly doing questions in order of easiest -> hardest in the neetcode 150

 ## Structure
 - `solutions/{easy,medium,hard}/{topic}/` — polished solutions for review
 - `notes/` — short writeups: patterns, tips, cheat-sheets